shobrook/saplings/README.md

 </div>

 <div align="center">
-   <h1>TreeAct</h1>
+   <h1>Saplings</h1>
 </div>

+**Build smarter agents using tree search.**

+**TreeAct is a framework for building agents that use tree search to reason and plan.**

 **TreeAct is a lightweight framework for building search-enabled agents.**

+**Saplings is a lightweight framework for building agents that use search algorithms to solve problems.**

-By incorporating tree search, an agent can look multiple steps ahead before committing to a particular tool-use trajectory. <!--Think of it as tree-of-thoughts meets ReAct-->This makes mistakes far more avoidable and boosts overall task performance –– especially on complex reasoning tasks, like generating code or navigating a website.
+By incorporating search, an agent can explore different tool use trajectories and find the optimal path.
+This ability to look ahead and backtrack boosts overall task performance –– especially on complex reasoning tasks, like code generation or navigating a website.<!--Imagine tree-of-thoughts meets ReAct-->

-TreeAct is the easiest way to add search to your agent.
-It's plug-and-play and takes just a couple lines of code to get started.

-- Supports different search algorithms: **A\*, greedy BFS, and Monte Carlo Tree Search (MCTS)**
+TreeAct lets you build tree search into your agents with just a couple lines of code.
+Simply plug in your tools, choose a search algorithm (A\*, MCTS, BFS), and off you go.

-- Uses OpenAI (or Anthropic) function calling under the hood
+- Uses OpenAI function calling under the hood
 - Full control over prompts, value functions, etc.
-- Doesn't use LangChain
+- Supports popular search algorithms: **Monte Carlo Tree Search (MCTS), A\*, and greedy BFS**

 <div align="left">
    <img src="./demo.gif" width="85%">